The Language of Bargaining: Linguistic Effects in LLM Negotiations: Methodology

-We adopt the four following objective negotiation metrics across all the three games: \textbf{Acceptance Rate} measures the proportion of proposals accepted by Player 2. \textbf{Player Payoffs} capture final resource allocation for each player, summing all resources including exchanged items. \textbf{Win Rate (Player 1)} is the ratio of Player 1 wins to non-draw games, where a win is defined as having greater resources than the other player. \textbf{Conversation Rounds} counts negotiation turns before a final decision.
-Additionally, we adopted certain additional metrics specific to each game: \\
+We adopt the four following objective negotiation metrics across all the three games: \textbf{Acceptance Rate} measures the proportion of proposals accepted by P2. \textbf{Player Payoffs} capture final resource allocation for each player, summing all resources including exchanged items. \textbf{Win Rate (P1)} is the ratio of P1 wins to non-draw games, where a win is defined as having greater resources than the other player. \textbf{Conversation Rounds} counts negotiation turns before a final decision.
+Additionally, we adopt certain additional metrics specific to each game: